 What happens if a tenant wants to leave early?
 Or stay longer?

-If a tenant stays after the end of the lease term and the landlord accepts rent, they become a holdover tenant with the right to occupy the property under a new lease term.
-Make sure your lease properly covers this situation to avoid having to evict a tenant that won’t leave.
+If a tenant stays after the end of the lease term and the landlord accepts rent from that tenant, they may become a holdover tenant with the right to occupy the property under a new lease term.
+Make sure your lease properly covers this situation to avoid having to evict a tenant who won’t leave.
 A lease normally will provide when a landlord or tenant may terminate the lease and the notice that is required.

-Every state has laws that address what landlord can and cannot do when it comes to financial terms.
-For example, California allows landlords to charge up to two months rent for a security deposit, three months if the unit is furnished, and some states require landlords to pay tenants interest on their security deposits.
-Do you know the laws in your state and does your lease comply?
+Every state has laws that address what landlords can and cannot do when it comes to security deposits, fees, and rent increases.
+For example, California allows landlords to charge up to two months’ rent for a security deposit, three months if the unit is furnished, and some states require landlords to pay tenants interest on their security deposits.
+Have you checked the laws in your state to see if your lease complies?

-If you offer multi-year leases, it’s important to address rental fee increases so you don’t get locked in to a low payment over the long term.
-Also, some states prevent landlords from billing tenants for shared utilities, so you’ll want to make sure utilities, HOA fees and other financial items beyond the monthly rental fee are clearly articulated in your lease.
+If you offer multi-year leases, it’s important to address rent increases so you don’t get locked in to lower rent payments over the long term.
+Also, some states prevent landlords from billing tenants for shared utilities, so you’ll want to make sure utilities, HOA fees, and other financial items beyond the monthly rent are clearly articulated in your lease.

-Rather than stress and guess, get a legal plan from LegalShield and have a provider attorney help make sure you’re following the law.
+Get a legal plan from LegalShield and have a provider lawyer help make sure you’re following the law.

-There are a variety of issues beyond the rental rate and term that warrant specific treatment in your lease document to proactively avoid disputes and have adequate legal protection should you end up in front of a judge.
+There are a variety of issues beyond the rental rate and term that warrant attention in your lease document to both proactively avoid disputes and provide adequate legal protection should you end up in front of a judge.

-Many landlords are not aware that they can, for example, require tenants to maintain the lawn, use felt pads under their furniture to protect hardwood floors and require guests to remove their shoes.
-Adding key details is an important part of protecting your property.
+Many landlords are not aware that they can include lease clauses that protect landlords from renters’ abuse of the property.
+For example, you can require tenants to maintain the lawn, use felt pads under their furniture to protect hardwood floors and require guests to remove their shoes.
+Adding specific details to the terms of the lease is an important part of protecting your property.
 Here are a few other common areas you may want to address in your lease.

 A LegalShield business legal plan provides landlords access to vital legal assistance at an affordable price.